 A customer success manager is not a customer service representative.
 These people identify problems before they happen and make sure that clients are happy with the products and services they buy.

 An excellent customer success manager treats their products and services as a beat.
-They know their strengths and weaknesses, looking to reduce the pain points for customers and highlight how their companies can grow their sales to meet demand.
+They know their strengths and weaknesses, looking to reduce the pain points for customers and highlighting how their companies can grow their sales to meet demand.
 This position is ideal for a strategic problem-solver who works well with others.

 Public Affairs Officer